Give Kids the World Village: History

-In 1954, he moved to Florida and began managing the 100-room Starlite Motel.
+Landwirth moved to Florida in 1954 and began to manage the 100-room Starlite Motel in Cocoa Beach, near Cape Canaveral.
 This was followed by him opening a franchised Holiday Inn in Orlando.
+Following a successful, career in the hotel industry, Henri devoted himself to improving the lives of those in need through numerous foundations and nonprofit organizations that he founded.

-In the 1980's, Henri began offering complimentary hotel rooms to children with life-threatening illnesses who wished to visit Walt Disney World.
-One day, Henri noticed that a reservation for a young girl named Amy, who had leukemia, had been cancelled.
-While he had donated the accommodations, the other travel arrangements had taken too long, and Amy died before she could make the trip.
-Heartbroken, Henri vowed to never let a child's wish go unfulfilled.
+In the 1980s, Henri began offering complimentary hotel rooms to children with life-threatening illnesses who wished to visit Walt Disney World.
+Ultimately, the story of Give Kids The World began with a little girl named Amy.
+Amy had Leukemia and wished to visit Orlando's theme parks.
+To facilitate this wish, a respected hotelier was asked to provide a complimentary stay for Amy and her family.
+Although the hotelier gladly obliged, the remainder of Amy's travel plans took too long to arrange, and her wish was never granted.
+Time simply ran out, and Amy had passed away.
+This unfulfilled wish left Henri inspired to make a vow that no child in need would ever be failed again.
+Therefore, he created Give Kids The World with the desire to ensure no child would have to go through what Amy went through ever again.

 In 1986, with the support of multiple partners and individuals, Henri founded Give Kids The World Village.
 The Village now encompasses 89 acres, 166 private wish family villas, and an array of accessible rides, attractions and venues.

 The Village

+Give Kids The World Village is an 89-acre, nonprofit resort in Kissimmee, Florida.
+It provides cost-free vacations to critically ill kids and their families from around the world who want to visit Central Florida.

+Families enjoy all meals and snacks cost-free.
+The Village is made possible by the support of donors and community partners.

-The Village encompasses 166 private storybook villas, four accessible rides and attractions, including the Enchanted Carousel, the Jurassic Junction (JJ's) train experience, Kelly's Sunny Swing and Lori's Magical Flight, the Gingerbread House Restaurant, the Serendipity pirate-themed entertainment stage, two wheelchair accessible pools, Jack's Wacky WaterWorks splash pad, horseback riding, a nature trail, gardens and koi pond, Henri's Starlite Scoops, a space-themed accessible ice cream parlor, Jersey Jaxson's Playroom, Julie's Safari Theater, Matthew's Boundless Playground (featuring the world's largest game of Candy Land), Amberville Train Station, the Happy Harbor Fishing Pond, a chapel, and the Castle of Miracles (where the stars of every child who has visited are displayed on the ceiling).
+The Village encompasses 166 private storybook villas, four accessible rides and many family-friendly attractions.
+Attractions include the Enchanted Carousel, the Jurassic Junction (JJ's) train experience, Kelly's Sunny Swing and Lori's Magical Flight, the Gingerbread House Restaurant, the Serendipity pirate-themed entertainment stage, two wheelchair accessible pools, Jack's Wacky WaterWorks splash pad, horseback riding, a nature trail, gardens and koi pond, Henri's Starlite Scoops, a space-themed accessible ice cream parlor, Jersey Jaxson's Playroom, Julie's Safari Theater, Matthew's Boundless Playground (featuring the world's largest game of Candy Land), Amberville Train Station, Marc’s Dino Putt, the Happy Harbor Fishing Pond, a chapel, and the Castle of Miracles (where the stars of every child who has visited are displayed on the ceiling).
 During a typical year, volunteers fill approximately 1,800 volunteer shifts each week.
+With the help of many individuals, Give Kids The World has welcomed more than 200,000 families from all 50 states and 77 countries.